tigh-latte/presentations/unsafe-stacks/presentation.md

 # What is `unsafe.Pointer`?

-The standard library defines this as:
+As seen before, the standard library defines this as:

 ```go
 type Pointer *ArbitraryType